p2p-today/protocol/README.rst

 ~~~~~~~~~~~~

 I managed to find the worst possible network topology for lag that this
 library will generate.
-It looks like:
+It looks like figures 4 and 5.

 .. figure:: pics/WorstCaseL1.png
    :alt: Delay in hops for a worst-case network with ℓ=1